MQ-FOAR705/Osmond-Chiu---Proof-of-Concept---Implementation/README.md

 After downloading and opening the zip file, please run the file named RBToolsPackageforMac.

-When the software package is run, a folder named install-package will be created on your Desktop where installation files for Zotero, Open Semantic Search and Virtual Box will be downloaded to.
+When the software package is run, a folder named install-package will be created on your Desktop where installation files for Zotero, Open Semantic Search and VirtualBox will be downloaded to.

 Your default browser will also open at the URLs to create Zotero and Hypothes.is accounts.